What is a School Psychologist?

 School Psychologists are knowledgeable in: human learning, social and cultural bases of behavior, development, educational systems, community resources, school climate, psychoeductional assessment of emotional status, social skills & adjustment, intelligence and cognitive functioning, academic skills, statistics and measurement, special education laws (state and federal), history, and procedures, eligibility for special services and much, much more.

 I consult with special education teachers, teams, teacher assistants, juvenile justice, social services, community mental health practitioners, and families to bring about increased supports for MTHS Special Education students.
-I spend much of my days in and out of meetings [across the district], advocating for students, writing reports, celebrating students successes, consulting, working directly in classrooms, and problem solving 1:1 with a special education student.
+I spend much of my days in and out of meetings [across the district], advocating for students, writing reports, celebrating students successes, supporting classrooms, consulting with para-educators, teaching mindfulness strategies, gathering resources for families, celebrating students, consulting, working directly in classrooms, and problem solving 1:1 with a special education student.

 Do you have a special education record request?